microsoft/LightGBM/docs/Parameters.rst

 -  ``zero_as_missing`` :raw-html:`<a id="zero_as_missing" title="Permalink to this parameter" href="#zero_as_missing">&#x1F517;&#xFE0E;</a>`, default = ``false``, type = bool

-   -  set this to ``true`` to treat all zero as missing values (including the unshown values in libsvm/sparse matrics)
+   -  set this to ``true`` to treat all zero as missing values (including the unshown values in libsvm/sparse matrices)

    -  set this to ``false`` to use ``na`` for representing missing values